VoeSo/Twix/docs/reflex llm bug.md

-Testing reflex and breaking it
+Testing reflex and breaking it:

 Force gpu limited scenario with powermizer